ErikEk/exchange-test/README.md

 with three users (name1, name2, name2) each with a different starting balance.
 Use GET '/accounts/' to fetch them.

+Prices are randomized every second within the given price interval.

 Receive token from '/oauth/token' and import token though 'Authorize' as 'Bearer <token>'.

 I left out the endpoints '/symbols/ POST' and '/symbols/ PUT' in this example.